 Filling ¼ of your plate with high protein foods makes sure that you get enough protein, but not too much at the expense of other nutrients.
 Protein helps with satiety, blood sugar regulation, and maintaining muscle, but our bodies can only use so much at a time, and the rest goes to waste.
 On average, Americans get about twice the amount of protein they need.

 Use a 8 to 10 inch plate, and don’t heap the food!
 This creates automatic portion control when following the Brook Healthy Plate method.

 Can you make 3 of your meals this week look like the Brook Healthy Plate?
-Complete this challenge by preparing, eating, and logging these meals in your Brook app.
+Complete this challenge by preparing, eating, and logging these meals in the app.
 Meals you already make and love can likely be turned into a Brook Healthy Plate if you just alter the proportions or swap out a couple ingredients.

 Need ideas, inspiration, or recipes?
-Chat with us in the Expert channel for more.
+Chat with us in your Brook app for more.

-on May 6, 2020.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+on September 26th, 2022.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA.